julnicolas/enginereering_notes/linux/init/systemd/systemd-resolved.service/systemd-resolved.service.md

 ln -s /run/systemd/resolve/resolv.conf
 ```

-Note - the list is maintained in an internal cache, this cache may have to be cleared
+Note that the list may need to be refreshed if laptop or mobile
-so that resolv.conf can be updated (may be necessary on laptops).
+changed its connection access point.
+Read relevent note to learn
+how to do so.